BA(Hons), MA(RCA), ARPS, FRGS

 2011 While ‘Fiva’ was in the final stages of design and typesetting, Gordon made six major research trips to a wide range of aerodromes, museums and archives in southern England for his next book, a biography, George: The Fastest Man in the Air.
 He already has a major publisher interested in the project.

 2012 The year was dominated by the success of Fiva: An Adventure That Went Wrong (See website).
-It rapidly earned extraordinary accolades, 35 straight 5-star reviews on Amazon, and the biggest prize in the world: the Best Book of Mountain and Wilderness Literature at the Banff Mountain Festival.
+It rapidly earned extraordinary accolades, 35 straight 5-star reviews on Amazon, and the biggest prize in the world: the Jon Whyte Award for the Best Book of Mountain and Wilderness Literature at the Banff Mountain Festival.

 Gordon was involved throughout the year in the marketing and promotion of the book.